jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 In fact, you can see that after both calls the content of `EAX` is copied to two memory areas that Binary Ninja identifies as `buffer0` and `buffer1`.
 These memory areas are located respectively at `0xABCC8A4` and `0xABCC8AC`.

-In red you can see instead the call to `scanf()` that writes to the two addresses two strings of 8 characters (8 characters plus a NULL byte to terminate the string, that's why `malloc()` allocated 9 bytes per buffer then `memset()`ed all to 0x00).
+In red you can see instead the call to `scanf()` that writes to the two addresses two strings of 8 characters (8 characters plus a NULL byte to terminate the string, that's why `malloc()` allocated 9 bytes per buffer then `memset()`ed them all to 0x00).

 Let's move on.